Gang de Roubaix: The end

 The others members of the gang, who were located in several other locations, managed to escape.
 All the police units were scrambled.

 Several hours later, Caze, who had managed to escape, was killed by Belgian police.

 Aftermath

 An electronic address book was found on Caze's body which permitted the arrest of Fateh Kamel and Mohammed Omary.
 Kamel was the leader of a terrorist cell in Montreal, suspected of planning terrorist attacks in Los Angeles.

 After escaping all across Europe, Dumont was finally arrested in Germany in 2003.
-He is currently serving a 25-year sentence in France.
+As of 2012 he was serving a 25-year sentence in France.